-In October 2018, the European Commission published a roadmap to assess whether the rules on food information to consumers regarding the mandatory origin labeling for pork, sheep, goats and poultry are effective, efficient, coherent and relevant.
-The Commission published its final report on August 10, 2021.
+In 2021, the Commission published a report on the rules on food information to consumers regarding the mandatory origin labeling for pork, sheep, goats and poultry.
 The evaluation concluded that the objectives of the Regulation have been met and remained relevant despite a changing context, in particular the increasing consumer demand for more extensive information on food labels.